-At the time of writing this LMP no formal feedback on lizards has been received from any stakeholders.
+Section 92 requests on the MP4 resource consents included questions which related to lizards, and these responses have been provided to the Councils.
 Engagement in respect of the MP4 Project has thus far not raised any significant concerns regarding the management of mokomoko.
-However, it is anticipated that further refinement to the methods/ management actions proposed will occur through ongoing engagement with DOC, Waikato District Council ("WDC") and iwi and refinements.
+However, it is anticipated that further refinement to the proposed area, methods/ management actions proposed will occur through ongoing engagement with DOC, Waikato District Council ("WDC") and mana whenua.